memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 DT_INST_FOREACH_STATUS_OKAY(GPIO_NRF_DEVICE)
 ```

 The macro definition `DT_DRV_COMPAT` is placed at the beginning of the file.
-It is the device driver's equivalent to the `compatible` property of devicetree nodes and the same-named key in the devicetree binding: It is defined to the "lowercase-and-underscore" form `nordic_nrf_gpio` of `nordic,nrf-gpio`.
+It is the device driver's equivalent to the `compatible` property of Devicetree nodes and the same-named key in the Devicetree binding: It is defined to the "lowercase-and-underscore" form `nordic_nrf_gpio` of `nordic,nrf-gpio`.

 At the end of the file, the device driver creates instances for all GPIO devices with the `status` property set to "okay" using the macro `DT_INST_FOREACH_STATUS_OKAY`.
 And that's where somehow the "_device objects_" `__device_dts_ord_104` and `__device_dts_ord_11` of the corresponding GPIO nodes are created, pretty likely through `DEVICE_DT_INST_DEFINE`.